 One measure used to quantify the ecological impacts of consumerism is the amount of "trash" generated by an economy.
-In 2014, the U.S. economy generated over 250 million tons of municipal solid waste, which consisted mostly of paper, food waste, and yard waste.32 But most of the waste generation in a consumer society occurs during the extraction, processing, or manufacturing stages-these impacts are normally hidden from consumers.
-According to a 2012 analysis, the U.S. economy requires about 8 billion tons of material inputs annually, which is equivalent to more than 25 tons per person.33 The vast majority of this material is discarded as mining waste, crop residue, logging waste, chemical runoff, and other waste prior to the consumption stage.
+The world economy generates over 2 billion tons of municipal solid waste per year, or about 500 pounds per person (the U.S. generates the most, followed by China).
+45 But most of the waste generation in a consumer society occurs during the extraction, processing, or manufacturing stages-impacts normally hidden from consumers, especially when they occur in other countries.
+According to a 2019 analysis, the U.S. economy requires about 8 billion tons of material inputs annually, which is equivalent to about 23 tons per person.
+46 The vast majority of this material is discarded as mining waste, crop residue, logging waste, chemical runoff, and other waste prior to the consumption stage.